Antoine Vieillard de Boismartin

-Antoine Vieillard de Boismartin, (1747 in Paris – 13 January 1815 in Saint-Lô) was a French lawyer and playwright.
+Antoine Vieillard de Boismartin (1747 – 13 January 1815) was a French lawyer and playwright.
 Before the French Revolution, Vieillard de Boismartin was a lawyer at parlement de Rouen.
 He later held several political and judicial positions, including three times mayor of Saint-Lô.
 The father of poet and critic Pierre-Ange Vieillard, Vieillard de Boismartin was a member of the Légion d’honneur.